antiagainst/klee-build-scripts/archlinux/3.4-unstable/README.md

 #### Steps

 1. Copy the `PKGBUILD` file to your build directory.
-3. Enter that directory, `makepkg`, and wait for the building.
-Since we are building LLVM, Clang, and KLEE, this could take a long time.
+2. Enter that directory, `makepkg`, and wait for the building.
+Since we are building three projects, it could take a long time.
-4. When successful, A package named `klee-unstable-*.pkg.tar.xz` will be genenerated.
+3. When successful, A package named `klee-unstable-*.pkg.tar.xz` will be genenerated.
-5. You can install it using `pacman -U klee-unstable-*.pkg.tar.xz`.
+4. You can install it using `pacman -U klee-unstable-*.pkg.tar.xz`.

 #### Notes